 Pre-departure: The CIIS office organizes in-depth orientation sessions on-campus prior to the students' participation in the program.
 This includes a program-specific session in which students will learn more about the program, local culture, and academic expectations.
 There is also an orientation session led by the CIIS office on culture shock as well as on safety and security while abroad.

 The MSID Thailand program provides an electronic version of the pre-departure orientation handbook; SLU students can attend the MSID Thailand pre-departure orientation remotely.

 On-site: Orientation takes place the first week of the semester at the ISDSI.

 If you are interested in learning more about the Thailand program please contact one of the following people.

-CIIS Office: Dr. Helen Huang, Director of Asia Programs - Questions about eligibility, program logistics, and other off-campus opportunities.
+CIIS Office: Kim Longfellow, Assistant Director of Off-Campus Programs - Questions about eligibility, program logistics, and other off-campus opportunities.

 Faculty Coordinator: Dr. David Henderson - Questions about program academics.